Last updated: 24th May 2021

 If you're cycling on shared paths, please be considerate of other people walking, wheeling, running and cycling: stay two metres from others, slow your pace and stop to let people pass.
 Be mindful and take even more care around people who might be more vulnerable, travelling at a slower pace than you or who are with children or dogs.

 Guidance for people walking, cycling and wheeling during Covid-19 has been developed by Transport Scotland, Public Health Scotland, the Mobility and Access Committee for Scotland and active travel organisations.

-If you’re a member of an affiliated cycling club, please follow Scottish Cycling guidance.
+If you’re a member of an organised cycling club, please follow Scottish Cycling guidance.

-Please adhere to government advice around Covid-19 and follow the latest guidelines around public health, and remember FACTS:
+Please adhere to government advice around Covid-19, follow the latest guidelines around public health, and remember FACTS:

 • Face coverings